Understanding the FEMA 50% Rule

 Properties in a designated flood zone that suffered substantial damage.

 How is the permit threshold calculated?
+How can I find out my limit?

 The calculation can use either the improvement value shown on the most recent pre-damage tax roll OR an appraisal performed for this purpose by a state licensed appraiser.
 We cannot recommend one over another.
 If using the tax roll values, use the search page to locate your property.
 Take the most recent improvement value and multiply it by a factor of 1.2.
 The threshold will be 50% of the resulting number.
+Use our calculator to see your limit according to tax roll values.

 Why is a private appraisal a better option?